mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

   </div>
 </div>

-The provided email will be searched throughout existing Users and if a match is found the User will be invited to the Company with the defined Role.
+The provided email will be searched throughout existing Users and if a match is found the User will be invited to the Company with the specified Role.

 :::info
 If the User does not exist in the Platform, please open a Service Request for it to be created.
 :::

-### Editing a User Role
+### Editing User Company Role

 A User Role in the Company can be modified: to do so, simply click on the edit button for the desired User row and select the new Role.